elsade/config-example/README.md

 # Environments

-By changing the enviroment, you can change the context and subsequent configuration.
+By changing the environment, you can change the context and subsequent configuration.

 `development` - App uses port `3000` and selects the SQL Lite3 DB settings.